 Why do I need an attorney for a civil suit?

 The World Wide Web has turned some into self-diagnosing their own illnesses and convincing themselves that they can try their own case.
 Becoming more familiar with a legal case or Florida law is never a bad thing, but when choosing a personal injury lawyer, if the client finds him or herself informing the legal professional of information that should be widely known, this also may be a sign that this is the wrong personal injury lawyer for this case.
-However, there is a big difference between knowing random legal facts that don’t relate to the case versus widely known information (ex. not knowing the statute of limitations is four years for most personal injury cases or why a medical malpractice case should be filed by Year 2).
+However, there is a big difference between knowing random legal facts that don’t relate to the case versus widely known information (ex. not knowing the statute of limitations is four years for most personal injury cases or why a car accident lawsuit should be filed by Year 2).
 Just as a client has a right to pick what is believed to be the best personal injury lawyer for that case, lawyers also have the right to choose cases they’re confident in.
 If the lawyer seems unusually hesitant about the case, take note of that behavior and respectfully move on to the next person.

 Lastly, ask about an estimated time it should take to handle the personal injury case.
 Research, filing, evidence (audio and/or visual proof), medical bills and transcriptions, etc., may all be factors in working on a case.
 While the time frame to get certain things (ex. transcriptions, video footage) are easy enough to estimate, other documentation may be out of the lawyer’s hands.
 For example, a hospital taking an extended time to send medical records may influence how quickly a legal case can be resolved.
 However, don’t let a case become costly and unnecessarily long because the law firm simply doesn’t have the time or resources to keep track of the case.
 If the lawyer has too many clients at one time, this could cause unnecessary frustration.
 All clients should have the right to receive timely responses for reasonable requests, even for the busiest of attorneys.